OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

 * ``--im``: Information Manager driver.
 * ``--vm``: Virtual Machine Manager driver.

-.. note:: In the examples included in this guide we'll use `KVM` as hypervisor to show some real examples.
+.. note:: In the examples included in this guide we'll use `KVM` as the hypervisor to show some real examples.
 Note that the procedure will be the same for any other hypervisor but just replacing the name.

 To remove a host you can either specify it by ID or by name.
 The following commands are equivalent: